def-gthill/kenpali/kenpali-json.md

 !! duplicateName {"name": "foo"}
 ```

-A defining expression creates a _scope_; all names defined within it are only accessible within it.
+A block creates a _scope_; all names defined within it are only accessible within it.

 ```
 # Scope
 {
-    "defining": [
+    "defs": [
         [
             "foo",
             {
-                "defining": [
+                "defs": [
                     ["bar", {"literal": 42}]
                 ],
                 "result": {"literal": null}